arvindeybram/LearningScrapy/README.md

 Configurations used can be seen in settings.py file

-depth0.txt shows log of crawling "https://www,gmail.com" with no depth limit depth1.txt shows log of crawling "https://www,gmail.com" with depth limit set as 1 depth2.txt shows log of crawling "https://www,gmail.com" with depth limit set as 2
+depth0.txt shows log of crawling "https://www,gmail.com" with no depth limit (crawling was forcefully terminated for this particular crawl) depth1.txt shows log of crawling "https://www,gmail.com" with depth limit set as 1 depth2.txt shows log of crawling "https://www,gmail.com" with depth limit set as 2